๐Ÿ”ฌBiological Chemistry I

 Why This Matters

-Protein synthesis is the central process connecting genotype to phenotype—it's how your cells read genetic instructions and build the molecular machines that do everything from catalyzing reactions to providing structural support.
+Protein synthesis is the central process connecting genotype to phenotype.
+It's how your cells read genetic instructions and build the molecular machines that catalyze reactions, provide structural support, and carry out nearly every cellular function.
 You're being tested on your understanding of information flow, molecular recognition, and energy-coupled processes.
-Every stage involves specific enzymes, nucleic acid interactions, and quality control mechanisms that examiners love to probe.

 Information Transfer: DNA to RNA

 The first major phase converts the stable DNA archive into a portable RNA message.
-This is where genetic information leaves the nucleus and becomes accessible for protein production.
+This is where genetic information becomes accessible for protein production.

 Transcription